Gandersheim Casket

 The Gandersheim Casket is a small Anglo-Saxon chest from the 8th century, housed in Dankwarderode Castle, a part of the Herzog Anton Ulrich Museum in Braunschweig, Germany.

 The panels of the casket are decorated with interlace carvings of animals, plants and abstract shapes.
 A runic inscription appears on the inner side of the lid.
-Whilst the inscription is damaged and illegible in parts, it has been translated by Tineke Looijenga and Theo Venneman as "I baptise you in the sign of the cross/in the holy name of Christ.
+Whilst the inscription is damaged and illegible in parts, it has been translated by Tineke Looijenga and Theo Vennemann as 'I baptise you in the sign of the cross/in the holy name of Christ.
 I write (on) you the sign of the cross (with) chrism.
 Sick (men's) oil (in the name of Christ).
-Holy Oil, chrism, water."
+Holy Oil, chrism, water.'
 This suggests that the casket may have been used to store holy oil for ecclesiastical purposes.